 Child 2 Age 9 Unschool Project Blogging and Social Media Promotion

-They had project based unschooling ideas in front of them, things like learn as much of a new language as you can in a month, research black holes, build a rabbit hutch, take up a musical instrument, learn to fish and catch us a trout, write a book, draw a cartoon strip, take up photography and learn how to do it properly, paint a picture in oils, but they both went for projects that could make them some money, that’s kinda predictable with my two!
+They had project based unschooling ideas in front of them, things like learning as much of a new language as you can in a month, research black holes, build a rabbit hutch, take up a musical instrument, learn to fish and catch us a trout, write a book, draw a cartoon strip, take up photography and learn how to do it properly, paint a picture in oils, but they both went for projects that could make them some money.

 I really didn’t want to help them too much, part of the skill set they’ll need in the world or in any business is the ability to find the right information and teach themselves new tricks.

 Child 2 lucked out on the desk front, he has to share the kitchen table with me, but one day we’ll fix that.

-Having his own desk and work station made a huge difference!
+Having his own desk and workstation made a huge difference!